Why should I major in Art and Design at SUU?

 Can I become licensed to teach art in the public school?

 Yes.
 The Department offers licensure in secondary art education.
-SUU’s College of Education enrolls more than 1,500 students and has been recognized by the most prestigious education accreditation agency in the country, the National Council for Accreditation of Teacher Education (NCATE).
+SUU’s College of Education enrolls more than 1,500 students and is nationally accredited.
 Working collaboratively with SUU’s accredited College of Education, the Department has trained and placed strong, passionate teachers in the public schools.

 How do I become an art major?

 You must first apply to SUU, then declare yourself an Art major with the Registrar's Office.
 Lower division students (freshmen/sophomore) students may declare an art major and take the required art core classes.
-Upper division status for art majors is granted upon the successful completion of the sophomore portfolio review.
+Upper division status for art majors is granted upon the successful completion of the Foundation Review.

 How do I apply for a scholarship?

 The Department of Art and Design holds portfolio reviews for art scholarships in the spring of every year.
-Students may apply for scholarships in the areas of: drawing and painting, ceramics, graphic design, illustration and art education.
+Students may apply for scholarships in the areas of: art history, photography, drawing, painting, printmaking, ceramics, sculpture, graphic design, illustration and art education.
 For information on scholarship deadlines and requirements please contact the Art and Design Department office.
 Visit our scholarship page.

 What is the relationship between the Art and Design Department and the Braithwaite Gallery?

-Art Major Seminar is an opportunity for art majors and minors to meet weekly (Thursday nights at 7 p.m.) to observe stimulating and informative presentations by visiting artists, topical panel discussions on art, and to attend gallery openings.
-Art majors are required to take eight semesters and minors four semesters of Art Major Seminar.
+Art Insights is an opportunity for students to meet weekly (Thursday nights at 7 p.m.) to observe stimulating and informative presentations by visiting artists, to learn about their work and career paths, and to attend gallery openings.
+Art majors are required to take eight semesters and minors four semesters of Art Insights.